rweckert/PowerShell-Alias.Action/README.md

 Alias.Action scripts help the user type less to navigate the system faster with more control.
 Each Alias.Action command has a prefix that when used in combination with the tab key allows quick navigation and easy access to information.
 Alias.Action scripts are organized into groups and each group has a specific prefix in calling the command.

+**Update 02/21/2023:**  Project changed to public access.
+More Alias.Action scripts are being added to finish up the set.
+Final testing and review.
+62 Alias.Action scripts listed at this time.

 ### Installation:
 Save Alias.Action scripts into a directory supported by your $PATH enviroinment variable.
 Alias.Action scripts rely only on the Microsoft Windows archetecture to produce output and 3rd party applications or programs are not needed.